Better Your Best® Team

 An accomplished public speaker, certified coach and certified training facilitator, Judi has demonstrated the ability to accelerate skill development in others.
 Her archery achievements include, gold, silver and bronze medals in high level competitions like World Championships, World Games, International World Cups, National Championships, and Olympic Festivals.
 She was a 4-year Collegiate All-American and was a member of the National Team for fourteen years.
 All these achievements pale in comparison to the knowledge and wisdom she gained on the journey toward an Olympic medal.
 While not achieved, she can safely say that “not winning” has defined her character and challenged her to work through adversity in pursuit of the infinite future of possibility

 Dr. Debbie Crews is the Founder and CEO of Opti International, a neurofeedback company for performance optimization.
 OPTI stands for Optimal Performance Through Integration and has the goal to help you “Better Your Best” performance.
 She is also a Sport Psychology Consultant for the Arizona State University (ASU) Women’s Golf Team and an Adjunct Faculty in the School of Biological and Health Systems Engineering at ASU.
 Her research in attention and sport performance for the past 30+ years led to the creation of Opti International.
 She is a Master Professional in the LPGA Teaching and Club Professional (T&CP) and serves on the LPGA National Education and Research Board.
-Debbie is Chair of the World Scientific Congress of Golf, the one research organization for golf.
-She founded the International Journal of Golf Science (published by Human Kinetics).
-She was the Editor of the journal from 2012-2014.
+Debbie was the Chair of the World Scientific Congress of Golf, the one research organization for golf.
+She founded the International Journal of Golf Science (published by Human Kinetics) and she was the Editor of the journal from 2012-2014.
 Her research has also included special needs populations for the past 25 years.
 Numerous studies and service programs have helped children with Autism Spectrum Disorder, AD/HD, depression, anxiety, etc.

 Education and research